TheOtherRolesAU/TheOtherRoles/README.md

 The Detective can see footprints that other players leave behind.
 \
 **NOTE**
-- Even when the Morphling changes his appearance or the Camouflager camouflages everyone, the Detective still sees the right (original) colors.
+- Even when the Morphling changes their appearance or the Camouflager camouflages everyone, the Detective still sees the right (original) colors.

 ### Game Options